victoriacheng15/website/blog/2022/12-14-react-hooks-useeffect/index.md

 ![Code_mARSSYOcvq](https://user-images.githubusercontent.com/35031228/207721083-d0ed73bc-93d9-45ff-9a6f-799776860a94.gif)

 As you can see, clicking the first button, both useEffects were called.
 Imagine this as a huge app that do many things, the useEffect without an empty array will run on _every render_.
 Action A will run the useEffect.
 Action B will run the useEffect as well.
-And more actions will rnu the useEffect!
+And more actions will run the useEffect!
 This will have many unnecessary renders and cause performance issues.

 ![Code_myn5seidV3](https://user-images.githubusercontent.com/35031228/207722474-e7827488-d110-42fd-a2cb-6dee3940038d.gif)